 Two species of sea cucumbers can be found in the Chesapeake Bay:

-Burrow into the sand or mud at the bottom of deep waters, leaving only their head or rear openings exposed
+Sea cucumbers will burrow into the sand or mud at the bottom of deep waters, leaving only their head or rear openings exposed.

-Use their tentacles to capture plankton and other tiny particles, then sweep the food into their mouth
+The sea cucumber uses its tentacles to capture plankton and other tiny particles, then sweeps the food into its mouth.

 Sea cucumbers spawn by releasing eggs and sperm into the water, where the eggs are fertilized.
 During spawning, sea cucumbers develop a cobra-like appearance, with their front end raised up from the bottom.
 Larvae spend several weeks floating in the water.
 They eventually settle to the bottom and morph into tiny juveniles.
 Juveniles take several years to grow to their adult size.
 Sea cucumbers can live up to eight years.